avajs/ava/docs/common-pitfalls.md

 ## ESLint plugin

 If you use [ESLint](http://eslint.org/), you can install [eslint-plugin-ava](https://github.com/avajs/eslint-plugin-ava).
-It will guide you into using AVA correctly and help you avoid some common pitfalls.
+It will help you use AVA correctly and avoid some common pitfalls.

 ## AVA in Docker